-2.4 Relationship with other relevant Plans and Programs
+2.5 Relationship with other relevant Plans and Programs

-The Draft Plan and associated Proposed Material Alterations sit within a hierarchy of strategic actions such as plans and programmes and are subject to a number of high level environmental protection policies and objectives with which they must comply (including those detailed in Appendix I, Section 4, Section 5 and Section 9 of this report).
+The Plan sits within a hierarchy of strategic actions such as plans and programmes and is subject to a number of high level environmental protection policies and objectives with which it must comply (including those detailed in Appendix I, Section 4, Section 5 and Section 9 of this report).

-Environmental Examples of Protection Objectives include the aim of the EU Habitats Directive - which is to contribute towards ensuring biodiversity through the conservation of natural habitats and of wild fauna and flora in the European territory of Member States and the purpose of the Water Framework Directive - which is to establish a framework for the protection of inland surface waters, transitional waters, coastal waters and groundwater which, among other things, prevents deterioration in the status of all water bodies and protects, enhances and restores all waters with the aim of achieving good status.
+Examples of Environmental Protection Objectives include the aim of the EU Habitats Directive - which is to contribute towards ensuring biodiversity through the conservation of natural habitats and of wild fauna and flora in the European territory of Member States and the purpose of the Water Framework Directive - which is to establish a framework for the protection of inland surface waters, transitional waters, coastal waters and groundwater which, among other things, prevents deterioration in the status of all water bodies and protects, enhances and restores all waters with the aim of achieving good status.